Biancaa-R/python-file-handling-binary-/README.md

 # python-file_ handling_binary

-#Hello ! thankyou for showing up!

-Here I have used File handling in Binary files
+ File handling in Binary files
 Its the elementary basics of file handling:

 SEARCHING : In( binarysearch.py) we can search for a particular record in a binary file.